cdl-geneseo/geneseo-dictionary/S/Shrooms.md

 # Shrooms

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shrooms

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (n.)
 Mushrooms ingested for hallucinagenic effects. &quot;I am pissed off about Billy.
 The kid is smoking weed and doing shrooms!&quot; Probably non-specific to Geneseo.
 A similar definition can be found on Urban Dictionary [http://www.urbandictionary.com/define.php?term=shrooms] Source: Dictionary of Geneseo English 2001.
 Dilluvio